6 Reasons Why You Need a PIM Solution

 Again, your PIM stores your qualifying data so you can share it across all channels to build trust.
 A PIM’s vetting capabilities also enable you to set rules to remain compliant with green regulations and codes to avoid using misleading language and terms such as “all-natural” and “eco-friendly” when they don’t apply.

 Pimberly helps you substantiate claims with accurate product data.
 As a result, manufacturers avoid greenwashing, maintain transparency, and provide data demonstrating genuine sustainability throughout the supply chain.
-To set up a demo, click here.
+Book a demo to learn more.